I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfiltercreatepinfactory.md

 <p><b>KsFilterCreatePinFactory</b> returns the success or failure of the attempt to create the pin factory.
 Failure may occur due to invalid parameters or low memory.</p>

 ## -remarks
 <p>Note that the filter control mutex must be held before calling this function.
-For more information, see <a href="NULL">Mutexes in AVStream</a>. </p>
+For more information, see <a href="https://msdn.microsoft.com/011edaaa-7449-41c3-8cfb-0d319901af8b">Mutexes in AVStream</a>. </p>

 ## -requirements
 <table>